-This December will see the ninth London trauma conference held at the Royal Geographical Society in central London.
+Last December saw the ninth London trauma conference held at the Royal Geographical Society in central London.
 The established format of high level and well presented education from expert and often entertaining speakers is the backbone of this constantly growing event.
-Delegate feedback has informed the content of this years event and in particular the venue and programme for breakaway sessions.
+Delegate feedback informed the content of the event and in particular the venue and programme for breakaway sessions.

-On Tuesday 8th and Wednesday 9th of December the London Trauma Conference will take place.
+On Tuesday 8th and Wednesday 9th of December the London Trauma Conference took place.

 Mass shootings: Understanding the practical challenges behind the terrorist attack